Puerto Rico flag Puerto Rico Beach Holidays

 What British travellers need to know

-You must obtain either a valid US visa or an approved Electronic System for Travel Authorisation (ESTA) before you travel.
+You must obtain a valid US visa or an approved Electronic System for Travel Authorisation (ESTA) before travel.

 Your passport must be valid for the length of your planned stay in the US.